david90/skygear-doc/content/ios/record.md

-A record can store whatever values that's JSON-serializable, it include strings, numbers, booleans, dates, plus several custom type that Skygear supports (TODO: add references to other pages).
+A record can store whatever values that's JSON-serializable, it include strings, numbers, booleans, dates, plus several custom type that Skygear supports.

+<a name="ios-container"></a>
+# Container
 ### SKYContainer

 `SKYContainer` is the uppermost layer of `SKYKit`.
-It represents the root of all resources accessible by an application and one application should have exactly one container.
-In `SKYKit`, such container is accessed via the singleton `defaultContainer`:
+It represents the root of all resources accessible by an application.

+There should be **only one** container in each application.

+In `SKYKit`, the container can be accessed via the singleton `defaultContainer`:

 ```obj-c